nuclearpaws/git-cheat-sheet/GIT-CHEAT-SHEET.md

 ```
 > As with many parameters, you can just use `-f` instead of `--force`.

-> Please Note that this can be a very dangerous command to execute!
+> **Notice:** this can be a very dangerous command to execute!
 Always make sure your branch is up to date with remote before you push your work this way.

 ### Reset a file to another state:
 ```